openharmony/docs/en/application-dev/ui/ui-ts-page-redirection-data-transmission.md

 # Implementing Page Redirection and Data Transmission<a name="EN-US_TOPIC_0000001146626072"></a>

-This section describes how to implement page redirection and data transmission:
+This section describes how to implement page redirection and data transmission between pages:

 1. Page redirection: Click a food item on the food list page to go to the food details page.
 Click the back button on the food details page to go back to the food list page.
 2. Data transmission between pages: After you click a food item,  **FoodDetail**  receives data from the previous page and renders the corresponding food details page.